 The morning of May 12, the prisoners were told to be ready to leave by 3 in the afternoon.
 Pershing couldn’t believe it.
 They were marched several miles to the airfield at Barth where B-17s started landing to fly the prisoners out.
 Pershing was eventually flown out and ended up at Camp Luck Strike in France to be processed.

-Unknown to the prisoners, at the same moment the planes were landing at Barth, a renegade Russian General, Andrei Vlasov who had been fighting on the Germans side against Stalin, who was in custody of the Americans, was being turned over to the Russians.
+Unknown to the prisoners, at the same moment the planes were landing at Barth, a renegade Russian General, Andrei Vlasov, who had been fighting on the Germans side against Stalin, now in custody of the Americans, was being turned over to the Russians.
 If it were not for this exchange, the Russians may never have allowed the American prisoners to be evacuated by air.

 The Carlson family had been waiting all winter and spring for word on Pershing.
 Finally, in May, just a couple days before victory in Europe, they got a telegram.
 It said Pershing was alive and in a German POW camp.

 At the time Selma was working as a secretary for JC Lund, Superintendent of the Minot Hospital.
 There was a salesman in Mr. Lund’s office when the telegram was brought to Selma.
 Selma burst into tears of joy and ran in to the office, showing off the telegram to Mr. Lund.
 When Selma left the office, both the salesman and Mr. Lund had tears in their eyes.

 Pershing Carlson finally made it home in July of 1945.

 Pershing and Selma made their home in Minot and raised three children, later they moved to Mandan ND.